The information on this page was provided by the law school.

 - 152 enrolled first-year class

 Fall 2020 JD Admissions

 - 1953 applicants

 - 198,000 alumni worldwide

 - 44,000 full-time graduate and undergraduate students

 - 55 PhD and Master’s programs

 - MBA regarded as one of the top business programs in Canada (Canadian Business)

 - DMZ at Ryerson regarded as one of the top university-based incubators in the world (UBI Global, 2018)

-Ryerson’s Law Library will be an innovative, student-centred facility that supports the JD program’s teaching, learning, and research needs in multifaceted ways.
-Its collection will reflect the program curriculum, and the library will have sufficient staff to provide services that support the pedagogical and research requirements of both students and faculty.
-The Law Library will be integrated into the overall learning experience of students.
-It will build on the traditional academic skills and knowledge that have always been at the heart of legal education by helping to develop:
+Ryerson’s Law Library is an innovative, student-centred facility that supports the JD program’s teaching, learning, and research needs in multifaceted ways.
+Its collection reflects the program curriculum, and the library has sufficient staff to provide services that support the pedagogical and research requirements of both students and faculty.
+The Law Library is integrated into the overall learning experience of students.
+It builds on the traditional academic skills and knowledge that have always been at the heart of legal education by helping to develop: